Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 #.
 In the Desktop Wallet, go to **Accounts**, and then select the relevant account.

 #.
 In the **Latest transactions** area, you can see all GTU transfers on the account.

+#.
+If you need to share your address with someone, select **Account address**, copy the address or scan the QR code.

 How to send GTU
 ===============